amazon-archives/sagemaker-containers/README.md

 }
 ```
 ## IMPORTANT ENVIRONMENT VARIABLES
+These environment variables are those that you're likely to use when writing a user script.
+A full list of environment variables is given below.
 ### SM_MODEL_DIR
 ```json
 SM_MODEL_DIR=/opt/ml/model
 ```
-When the training job finishes, the container will be **deleted** including its file system expect by **/opt/ml/model** and **/opt/ml/output**.
+When the training job finishes, the container will be **deleted** including its file system expect for **/opt/ml/model** and **/opt/ml/output**.
 Use **/opt/ml/model** to save the model checkpoints.
 These checkpoints will be uploaded to the default S3 bucket.
 Usage example:
 ```python
 # using it in argparse
 parser.add_argument('model_dir', type=str, default=os.environ['SM_MODEL_DIR'])